wp-kitten/contentpress/hooks.md

 #Hooks  (must be reviewed)

-This document lists all hooks registered by the application and the order they're executed.
+This document lists all hooks registered by the application, and the order they're executed.

 ### Frontend
 * contentpress/plugins/loaded